OpenFreeEnergy/ExampleNotebooks/rbfe_tutorial/cli_tutorial.md

 ```

 This opens an interactive viewer.
 You can move the ligand names around to get a
-better view of the structure, and if you click on the edge, you'll see the
+better view of the structure, and if you click on the edge, you will see the
 mapping for that edge.

-The files that describe each individual process we will run are located in the
+The files that describe each individual simulation we will run are located in the
 `transformations` subdirectory.
-Each JSON file represents a single leg to run,
+Each JSON file represents a single alchemical leg to run,
 and contains all the necessary information to run that leg.

 Note that this specific setup makes a number of choices for you.
 All of